DheerajPrajapati88/Learning-React/README.md

 - Delete Task: Remove a task from the list.
 - Move Task Up: Move a task higher in the list.
 - Move Task Down: Move a task lower in the list.

+# Project 2

+## Ditigal Clock
+This is a simple Digital clock webApp project build using react